nvg1356/SimpleTemplateMatchingAI/README.md

 ### How the algorithms works
 Before the algorithm starts, it knows about the moves of the player in turns which have past.
 1. Based on the number of turns already past, the algorithm generates a small number of patterns that the player could have used.
-2. For each pattern, a metric **f(number of occurences of pattern in past player moves, variance of length of gaps in between its occurrences)** which corresponds to the suitability of the pattern is calculated.
+2. For each pattern, a dissimilarity metric which corresponds to the suitability of the pattern is calculated.
-3. The patterns with the highest metric values in the initial population are utilised to generate more patterns which could be more fitting.
+3. The most suitable patterns in the initial population are utilised to generate more patterns which could be more fitting.
 4. After a certain number of generations, the most suitable pattern, among all which have been generated, will be utilised to base predictions of the player's moves.
 4. If the current turn is in the middle of an iteration of the pattern, the player's move is predicted to be the next uniterated element of the pattern.
 Otherwise, assume that the pattern will begin next turn.
 ### Reason for usage of template-matching algorithm